Torrey Pines, San Diego

 Torrey Pines is a community neighborhood of 2,600 acre in the northern coastal area of San Diego, California, United States, with large areas of office space along Interstate 5.

-The large office, retail, entertainment and academic facilities in University City a.k.a.
-UTC (over 9 million sq. ft. of office space), Sorrento Mesa/Sorrento Valley (also over 9 million sq. ft.), Torrey Pines (over 2.6 million sq. ft.), and Del Mar Heights/Carmel Valley (over 4.4 million sq. ft.), together form San Diego's "North City edge city", an edge city being a major center of employment outside a traditional downtown.
+The large office, retail, entertainment and academic facilities in University City (over 9 million sq. ft. of office space), Sorrento Mesa/Sorrento Valley (also over 9 million sq. ft.), Torrey Pines (over 2.6 million sq. ft.), and Del Mar Heights/Carmel Valley (over 4.4 million sq. ft.), together form San Diego's "North City edge city", an edge city being a major center of employment outside a traditional downtown.

 The area is also home to Torrey Pines Golf Course, one of the highest-ranked municipal golf courses in the country.
 The course and the City of San Diego hosted the 2008 US Open and the 2021 US Open.
-In addition, the Farmers Insurance Open, a PGA Tour tournament, is played at Torrey Pines annually.
+In addition, The Sentry, a PGA Tour tournament, is played at Torrey Pines annually.